mylastore/koa-blog-api/README.md

 ## General Information

-This backend has example data users, blogs and some admin settings.
+This backend has example data for users, blogs and an admin panel.
 This project ha a fully fleshed-out user login/signup/forgot/reset authentication/email verification system using JWT.

 You'll need to create a `.env` file and place it in the root of your directory.
 Take a look at `example.env` and add your information as needed.
 For `JWT_ACCESS_TOKEN_EXPIRATION_TIME` you can set it to 5m, 5w, 5d etc - although 5m is what I'm using at the moment.
 Note - we don't set the NODE_ENV variable in the `.env` - we set it in the npm scripts.
 This lets us specifically set different environments as needed.
 Also make sure to set the `JWT_SECRET` variable - something random around 32 characters.